Gluten-Free Life (Infographic)

 - Fatigue is an indicator and occurs in 64% of cases.

 As you can see, the symptoms are very varied and can easily be attributed to other factors.
 That’s why it can be so difficult to pin down the actual causes.
-Each symptom on its own is no cause for concern – if you have a few of them, it might be time to consider getting tested for gluten sensitivity.
+Each symptom on its own is no cause for concern.
+However, if you have a few of them, it might be time to consider getting tested for gluten sensitivity.
+That’s easy, as there are at-home tests.

-If you have celiac disease, this can be a major issue and potentially life-threatening.
-Some people with a violent form of celiac disease even wear special medical bracelets.
+If you have celiac disease, this can be a significant issue and potentially life-threatening.
 Sensitivity can present with many of the same symptoms and, while it won’t kill you, it could make you feel miserable.

 Nothing much if your body can process it.
 It is only where you are sensitive or have celiac disease that you’ll have real issues.
 As mentioned before, it can cause an autoimmune response, and that, in turn, can lead to dangerous levels of inflammation that damage the gastrointestinal wall.